mclarkson/obdi/README.md

 * System Log plugin
 * Regex manager
 * Monitoring plugin
+* Plugin loader (from Git)

 Back-end

-* Expose system log so plugins can use it.
+* Expose system log so plugins can use it
+* Split plugins out to their own repo